 On 07 December 2016, GLEIF and five ‘first mover’ LEI issuing organisations successfully concluded a prototype exercise to test the end-to-end process of collecting and validating data on the direct and ultimate parents of legal entities that have an LEI.
 GLEIF started publishing parent information in early 2017.

 On 17 March 2016, the European Central Bank (ECB) published its Opinion on the European Commission’s proposal for a regulation of the European Parliament and of the Council on the prospectus to be published when securities are offered to the public or admitted to trading.
 In its Opinion, the ECB stated that it sees merit in expanding the use of the LEI “by making it compulsory to include the global LEI in prospectuses or registration documents for securities” covered by the draft prospectus rules.
-Stephen Wolf (the CEO of the Global LEI Foundation) provides a useful summary of the ECB’s Opinion in his blog of 18 March 2016.
+Stephan Wolf (the CEO of the Global LEI Foundation) provides a useful summary of the ECB’s Opinion in his blog of 18 March 2016.

 It is worth briefly mentioning CICI Utility because of the confusion that arose amongst some financial institutions in 2013 as to the role of codes allocated by that body.